 Maddy’s Five Favourite William Holden Films

 1- Paris When It Sizzles

 5- The World Of Suzie Wong

-For all the joy Holden brought to his fans, his own life was sadly not filled with much happiness.
-He became an alcoholic, and he physically aged long before he should have done.
-He and Audrey Hepburn fell in love when they worked together on Sabrina; Hepburn ended their relationship when she discovered Holden had had a vasectomy, which meant she would not be able to have had children with him(something she wanted more than anything else in life.)He found some joy in the last years of his life though, as the partner of Hart To Hart actress Stephanie Powers.
+For all the joy William Holden brought to his fans, his own life was sadly not filled with much happiness.
+He became an alcoholic and physically aged long before he should have done.
+He and Audrey Hepburn fell in love when they worked together on Sabrina.
+Audrey ended their relationship when she discovered that William had had a vasectomy, which meant she would not be able to have children with him(something she wanted more than anything else in life.)He found some joy in the last years of his life though, as the partner of Hart To Hart actress Stephanie Powers.